 Morning children should bring a healthy snack.
 Afternoon children should bring a healthy lunch and snack.
 All day children should bring two healthy snacks and a healthy lunch.

-Please note: Foods including candy, gum, chips, carbonated drinks and sugary snacks should be kept home.
+Please note: Candy, gum, chips, carbonated drinks and sugary snacks should be kept home.

-Because of the severe nature of some nut allergies, nut items must be clearly labeled to protect the children.
+Because of the severe nature of some nut allergies, nut items must be clearly labeled to protect the children if you are notified of a nut allergy in the class.

 A cloth napkin should be sent daily for your child to use as a placemat for his/her food.
 Please include any needed utensils.
 The Montessori philosophy encourages us to be stewards of the earth, so we strongly encourage the use of reusable lunch and drink containers.